 - Heat the grill to 350°F. If your grill has 3 burners, turn on the 2 outside burners, leaving the middle off.
 If your grill has 2 burners, turn on only one.
 Your goal is to get the grill heated to 350°F, but for the turkey to sit in indirect heat.

 - Place the turkey on a baking sheet lined with a cooling rack.
 Place the baking sheet on the section of the grill that is turned off so the turkey is not sitting over direct heat.

-- 4.Cook the turkey for 90 minutes, rotate the pan, and cook an additional 90 minutes, until the turkey is 160F degrees when checked using a meat thermometer and the skin is golden brown.
+- Cook the turkey for 90 minutes, rotate the pan, and cook an additional 90 minutes, until the turkey is at an internal temperature of 160°F when checked using a meat thermometer and the skin is golden brown.